The music industry relies on a talent pipeline of accomplished and dedicated music students to produce the highly skilled professionals of the future.

 What are the issues?

 Musical skills need be nurtured at the earliest opportunity.
 This needs to begin at primary school and play a significant part in continued curriculum learning.

-This issue is even more critical following the huge distruption caused by the pandemic to the education of thousands of young people, with subjects like music being particulary impacted.
+This issue is even more critical following the huge disruption caused by the pandemic to the education of thousands of young people, with subjects like music being particularly impacted.